 I hate the phrase “that time of the month.”
 Something about the way it’s used makes the hair on the back of my neck stand up whenever I hear it.
-But to be honest, sometimes it just fits.
-Cramps, bloating, headaches and hormonal outbursts are all-too-common side effects of “that time of the month.”
+But to be honest, since cramps, bloating, headaches, and hormonal outbursts are all-too-common side effects, sometimes, it just fits.

 But it turns out that what you eat has a huge impact on your hormones, and the right foods can heal hormonal imbalances and reduce PMS symptoms.
 This smoothie is packed with everything you need to get your hormones in check and make those dreaded symptoms a thing of the past.

 Hormone-Balancing PMS Smoothie Recipe

-What makes this smoothie so great is that it’s silky smooth and extra creamy, and it’s loaded with vitamins, minerals and even some superfoods to help balance hormones.
-All without the help of dairy, excess sugars or refined carbohydrates that might make PMS worse.
+What makes this smoothie so great is that it’s silky smooth and extra creamy.
+It’s loaded with vitamins, minerals, and even some superfoods to help balance hormones—all without the help of dairy, excess sugars, or refined carbohydrates that might make PMS worse.

 For some of us, traditional dairy can exacerbate PMS symptoms.
-That’s because cow’s milk is a common allergen that may increase inflammation in the body.
-Not only that, but milk naturally contains small amounts of over sixty different hormones including everything from testosterone and insulin to progesterone and casein.
+That’s because cow’s milk is a common allergen that may contribute to increased inflammation in the body.
+Not only that, but milk naturally contains small amounts of over sixty different hormones, including everything from testosterone, estrogen, progesterone, cortisol, and prostaglandins [source].

-I always choose unsweetened cashew milk for my smoothies because it’s super thick and creamy and it doesn’t contain any added sugars.
-Plus, since it’s completely plant-based, it doesn’t cause the same inflammatory or hormonal response that regular milk can.
+I always choose unsweetened cashew milk for my smoothies because it’s super thick and creamy and doesn’t contain any added sugars.
+Plus, since it’s entirely plant-based, it doesn’t cause the same inflammatory or hormonal response that regular milk can.

-Next, I like to toss in some spinach and almonds, both of which are loaded with magnesium (a must-have for problem periods), followed by bananas for extra vitamin B6 and potassium, and orange juice for an extra dose of Vitamin C.
+Toss in some spinach and almonds, both of which are loaded with magnesium, which relaxes muscles and other PMS symptoms [source], followed by bananas for extra fiber, vitamin B6, and potassium, and orange juice for vitamin C.

-If I have them on hand, I’ll add a sprinkle of cacao nibs and chia seeds for extra vitamins and minerals, like calcium, zinc, copper and potassium.
-And last but not least, almond yogurt to give it a creamy, almost milkshake-like consistency and a helping of probiotics to nourish the gut.
+If I have them on hand, I’ll add a sprinkle of cacao nibs [source] and chia seeds [source] for extra vitamins and minerals, like calcium, zinc, copper, and potassium.
+And last but not least, almond yogurt gives it a creamy, almost milkshake-like consistency and a helping of probiotics to nourish the gut [source].

 PMS Hormone-Balancing Smoothie